uniworld-io/developer-docs/docs/NFTToken.md

 Please go to smart contract session to learn how to write and deploy smart contract on UniChain network.

 ## URC-30 token
 URC-30 token is the native token on UniChain network.
-It has the same function as the URC-20 token but the big difference is that It does not based on smart contracts.
+It has the same function as the URC-20 token but the big difference is that It is not based on smart contracts.
 Users can interact with the token by using APIs from blockchain nodes.
 Unlike URC-20 token, transferring URC-30 token does not require UNW as the transaction fee (gas).
 Instead, the transaction fee is from the token itself.
 The following picture describes how the transaction fee model in URC-30 works.

 ![URC-30 token fee](../img/urc30_token_fee.png)